Serpens Establishment, Ophiuchus

 Jericho reached over and plucked Talib’s suitcase out of his hands.
 “How is this city run?”

 “Oh, my thanks, Mr. Jericho,” Talib said, dusting off his hat and shaking off his arms.
-He straightened his cap before he elaborated, “Yes, there are many organized crime groups running the city.”
+He straightened his cap before he elaborated, “Right, there are many-a organized crime groups running the city.”

 “And Ophiuchus allows them?”

 Talib thought for a moment before answering.
 “After the war, they helped reshape the economy of this country.
 Without them, Gemini would never have become the powerhouse it is today.”
 He slid his hands into his coat pockets.
 “The crime groups also act as a quasi-police force and help reduce crime.”
 A side-glance.
 “Their competition.
-Plans of regulation have been discussed in our advisory board, but nothing concrete has been set yet.
+I heard that plans of regulation have been discussed by the first chairmen, but nothing concrete has been set yet.
 For now, they are a necessary evil.
 Besides, it’s a bit of a foible since there hasn’t been any evidence of the need for Ophiuchian intervention.
 We don’t want to overstep our bounds.
 It’s best practice to leave it to Gemini’s own security forces to handle it.
 As much as I hate the idea.”

 “I’m surprised you didn’t know about them, Mr. Jericho.”